andredesousa/angular-library-template/README.md

 - They keep everybody on the same page, following the same rules.
 - They save time in code reviews, because you can safely ignore all style issues, and focus on things that matter, like the structure and semantics of your code.
 - They catch errors.
-Prettier, not so much, but TSLint catches a lot of syntax errors and simple forms of type errors, such as undefined variables.
+Prettier, not so much, but ESLint catches a lot of syntax errors and simple forms of type errors, such as undefined variables.
 - Setting these things up is a one-time cost, but the time-saving benefits compound over time.

 Run `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.